-A Step-By-Step Guide To Create Chatbot For WhatsApp For Business
+A Step-By-Step Guide To Create WhatsApp Chatbot For Business

 Today, most of the interactions happen in social networks and messengers.
 The business is not an exception.
-With the rise of the FB chatbots, many people are starting to understand the benefits of using messaging apps to get in touch with different companies.
+With the rise of FB chatbots, people realized the benefits of using messaging apps to connect with brands.

-WhatsApp helps more than 1.5 billion users connect and communicate with their friends and close ones.
-This messenger is handy for being secure, fast, as well as a straightforward messenger and now WhatsApp is offering their platform as a new model for businesses to connect with customers all over the world.
+WhatsApp helps over 1.5 billion users keep in touch with their friends and close ones.
+This messenger is handy for being secure, fast, and easy to use.
+Now, WhatsApp offers its platform as a new model for businesses to engage with customers all over the world.

-Every day, 55 billion messages are being sent using WhatsApp.
-Most messages sent with this messenger are text, but 5.5 billion are photos and videos.
-This makes WhatsApp a perfect tool for companies to reach a huge amount of users in the most natural way – by chatting.
-Using WhatsApp, brands become more accessible to a larger group of people and can connect customers on a platform that they already use and trust.
+Can you imagine that every day, 55 billion messages are being sent using WhatsApp?
+WhatsApp is a perfect tool for companies trying to reach many users most naturally–by chatting.
+Using WhatsApp, brands become more accessible to a larger group of people.
+They connect customers on a platform they already use and trust.

 WhatsApp for Business

-Earlier this year, WhatsApp announced the official launch of their platform made for business.
-This app offers a great tool that enables companies to reach their customers on the usual for the platform.
-Now businesses can communicate with clients easily by using WhatsApp for Business that helps to automate, sort, and quickly respond to messages.
-This platform brings a whole range of new and different features that are highly beneficial for most of the companies.
+In 2018 WhatsApp announced the official launch of their platform made for business.
+Now companies can communicate with clients using WhatsApp for Business that helps to automate, sort, and respond to messages.

 The main business features are:

-Using WhatsApp for business, a company can create a business profile with useful and relevant information such as their location, email address, company description, website URL, and working hours.
-When adding a physical address you can link it to Google Maps so when clicking it could be instantly viewed in maps with directions how to get there.
+Using WhatsApp for business, a company can create a business profile with useful information like your address, email, company description, website URL, and working hours.
+When adding a physical address, you can link it to Google Maps so when clicking, users could get directions on how to get there.

-Business accounts help brands to gain user’s loyalty by giving the company a familiar “face” and identity that is WhatsApp confirmed.
+Business accounts help brands to gain a user’s loyalty.
+A business profile gives the company a familiar “face” and identity.
 To have a “Verified” badge next to your company name, WhatsApp has to confirm first that this is a verified business account.

 Another useful feature is quick replies.
-With this feature, WhatsApp allows for saving and resending messages to FAQs for quickly answering the most common questions users ask.
-Using this feature you can not only answer popular questions but create quick replies to send messages such as a thank you message, ordering instruction, information about payments or discounts and many more.
+Quick replies allow saving and re-sending messages to user FAQs for quickly answering them.
+You can create quick replies to send messages such as a thank you message, ordering instruction, information about payments or discounts and many more.

 Steps to add quick replies: Go to Settings > Business settings > Quick replies.